persalys/persalys/python/doc/user_manual/graphical_interface/getting_started/user_manual_getting_started.rst

 The main window of the graphical interface consists of a working space in which the other windows (model definition or result window) open, surrounded by:

-- The study tree (on the left),
+- The **study tree** displays the models and analyses performed in the studies.
+Elements are organized in sections, in bold (ex: **Physical models**, **Evaluation**, **Definition**), in which the user can create analyses and models.

   .. image:: /user_manual/graphical_interface/getting_started/tree.png
       :align: center

-  It contains the study and all subsequent models defined and analysis performed.
-  The name of each element created by can be modified by the user by double-click on the element.
-  The elements in bold (such as **Physical models**, **Evaluation**, **Definition**, etc) cannot be renamed.
-  The right click on these elements gives access to the context menu of the elements.
-Any element can be removed through this context menu.

-- The main menubar and toolbar (on top).
+- The main **menu bar** and **tool bar**.

   .. image:: /user_manual/graphical_interface/getting_started/menuBar.png
       :align: center

-- The Python console (at the bottom) shown by default,
+- The **Python console** shown by default,

   .. image:: /user_manual/graphical_interface/getting_started/pythonConsole.png
       :align: center

-- The graphic settings (below the study tree) which is shown when figures are displayed.
+- The **graphic settings** window appears when figures are displayed in the main window.
+This window allows to set up graphical parameters for all the graphs of the interface.

   .. image:: /user_manual/graphical_interface/getting_started/graphicConfiguration.png
       :align: center

-1-2 On start up
+1-2 On startup
-'''''''''''''''
+''''''''''''''

 .. image:: /user_manual/graphical_interface/getting_started/window_startUp.png
     :align: center

-A window appears when the OTGui is started.
-It contains 3 items:
+The interface startup window shows 3 items:
-  - **New study**: Create a new Study
+  - **New study**: Create a new study.
-  - **Open study**: Display a dialog box for choosing a study to load.
-The loaded study will become the current study.
+  - **Open study**: Choose an existing study from a dialog box.
+    The loaded study becomes the current study.
-  - **Import Python script**: Display a dialog box for loading an OTGui Python script.
+  - **Import Python script**: Load a Python Script from a dialog box.
     It is impossible to load a study when another one is already opened.